EvictionLab/eviction-lab-website/content/eviction-tracking/columbus-oh.md

-{{% report_map shapes="/uploads/columbus_shapes.json" data="/uploads/franklin_map.csv" %}}
+{{% report_map shapes="/uploads/columbus_shapes.json" data="/uploads/columbus_map.csv" %}}

 # The geography of changes in eviction filings

-Cleveland is divided into 177 Census Tracts.
+Columbus is divided into 284 Census Tracts.
 Here we map, in each of those Tracts, eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see steep declines in eviction filings across the city.

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, and 2015
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014â€“2018

 {{%/ report_map %}}

-{{% report_chart id="race" data="/uploads/franklin_linechart.csv" %}}
+{{% report_chart id="race" data="/uploads/columbus_linechart.csv" %}}